sassoftware/sasoptpy/doc/guide/basics.rst

 Adding variables
 ----------------

-You can add a single variables or a set of variables to :class:`Model` objects.
+You can add a single variable or a set of variables to :class:`Model` objects.

 * :meth:`Model.add_variable` method is used to add a single variable.